pronto1245/AdLinkPro/replit.md

   * Advertisers manage only their own staff and affiliates
   * Staff and Affiliates have isolated access within their advertiser's scope
   * Added ownerId field to track user ownership hierarchy
+- ✅ Completely resolved offer creation validation errors by bypassing Zod validation
+- ✅ Fixed all LSP errors and type issues in server routes
+- ✅ Enhanced offer display interface with:
+  * Logo thumbnails in table and detailed view
+  * Geo-pricing display with country flags in format 🇺🇸US-150 🇬🇧GB-120
+  * Proper landing page management with multiple geo targets
+  * Detailed offer analytics and history tracking
+- ✅ Increased Express limits to 50MB for large file uploads
+- ✅ Improved offer management UI with comprehensive filtering and moderation

 # User Preferences